Operation Steinbock: EGON navigation system

-The Lorenz blind-landing equipment had been the basis for the Knickebein although results were disappointing, partly because British countermeasures spearheaded by No. 80 Wing RAF under the command of Edward Addison which inhibited its use as a bombing aid.
+The Lorenz blind-landing equipment had been the basis for the Knickebein although results were disappointing, partly because of British countermeasures spearheaded by No. 80 Wing RAF under the command of Edward Addison which inhibited its use as a bombing aid.
 A similar adaptation of existing equipment in the form of I.F.F sets (FuG 25 and FuG 25a Erstling) brought into existence Egonverfahren, a ground-control procedure for crews on bomber operations.
 For Steinbock it was made available to the pathfinder unit I./KG 66.

 The system was based upon signals radiated by the FuG 25 and picked up by two Freya stations.
 The operator of the first Freya plotted the course of the bomber and the second Freya took over for the final bomb/flare release run.
 Operators transmitted information by Morse code using terminology borrowed from the night fighter force.
 Prior to take-off, crews were given a course and height to the target.
 The height was rigidly adhered to since it could not be checked by ground control.
 After take-off the FuG 25 was switched on and the first Freya plotted the aircraft's course using the single letter recognition code transmitted from the bomber.
 The range and bearing was passed by the Freya operators to the plotting table.
 The plotting table was a transparent map of the operations area laid on a glass screen.
 The bomber was represented by a red spot from a projector connected to the Freya.
 The pathfinder's course could be observed and corrected.
 Course correction instructions were picked up in the aircraft through a FuG 16 set.